-- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap
+- Is significantly slower than that of their peers starting from the same baseline. - Not able to make or sustain adequate rates of progress. - Not able to close the attainment gap between the child and their peers. - Widens the attainment gap.

 This may include progress in areas other than attainment, for example, social needs.

-Slow progress and low attainment will not automatically mean a pupil is recorded as having SEN.

-When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
+Slow progress and low attainment will not automatically mean a pupil is recorded as having SEN. When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
 We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.